ysyk2021/the-promotable-employee-techniques-for-building-skills-for-career-growth/src/chapter-7-2.md

 Embracing Change, Innovation, and Creativity
 =====================================================

-In the book **"The Promotable Employee: Techniques for Building Skills for Career Growth,"** this chapter explores the importance of embracing change, fostering innovation, and unleashing creativity in the workplace.
+This chapter explores the importance of embracing change, fostering innovation, and unleashing creativity in the workplace.
 These skills are vital for professionals who seek to thrive in dynamic and competitive environments.

 Understanding Change
 --------------------